 - Pain in the back of the thigh and lower buttock when walking, straightening the leg, or bending over

 To diagnose a hamstring strain, a doctor or physical therapist will give a thorough physical exam.
-He or she will ask specific questions about how the leg was injured.
+They will ask specific questions about how the leg was injured.

 What's the Treatment for a Hamstring Strain?